Reemtsma Park, Hamburg

 Reemtsma Park, Hamburg, Lageplan © WES LandschaftsArchitektur

-Old trees, light and shadow, space and generosity, there is a lot - only the atmospheric quality and the perceptibility of this special world is missing.
+Old trees, light and shade, expanse and generosity, there is a lot here - the only thing missing is the atmospheric quality and the perceptibility of this special world.

-Through the consistent implementation of the park idea and the trees on the green meadow or on the green grass carpet, the emerging tranquility and generosity of the Reemtsma Park becomes perceptible in a changed quality.
+Through the consistent implementation of the park concept and the trees on the green meadow or on the green lawn, the resulting tranquillity and spaciousness of Reemtsma Park can be perceived in a different quality.
 The park finds its holistic, new and unmistakable identity.
 Caspar David Friedrich.
-Oaks together with the careful sculptural ground modelling and some water objects create a special, contemplative atmosphere related to the place.
-Light and shadow create an altered way of looking at things.
+Together with the careful sculptural ground modeling and some water objects, the oak trees create a special, contemplative atmosphere related to the location.
+Light and shadow create a different perspective.

 AppreciationGerman Landscape Architecture Award 2009